 Some examples of these types of blogs:

 It’s nearly endless what you can blog about on your auto repair shop’s website.
-It makes great website, social media, video, and email content that your clients, prospective clients, and the search engines will love.
+It makes a great website, social media, video, and email content that your clients, prospective clients, and the search engines will love.

-Look carefully at the shiny objects and ask yourself “will I really use this?”
-If you will, then by all means, buy the shiny objects and use them to make money.
+Look carefully at the shiny objects and ask yourself, “will I really use this?”
+If you will, then, by all means, buy the shiny objects and use them to make money.
 They absolutely can work if you’ll actually use them.
 But if you know deep inside that you’re probably not going to use these features, don’t let that be the thing that sells you.

 This may not be something that matters to you.
 The fact is, most businesses will get a new website every 3-5 years, so renting a website might be ok for you.
 But what if you don’t like the service being provided by the website company?
-If you’re renting your website, you can’t take it with you, and you’re sort of held hostage by them.
+If you’re renting your website, you can’t take it with you, and you’re held hostage by them.

 I personally would never rent a website, so we don’t ask our clients to.
 But I also would never lease a car, yet it’s the right option for some people.

 When choosing a website company, find out if you’ll ever own that website.
 If you will own the website at a certain point, and if it’s important to you that you do, ask them how they will provide the files so that the website can be transferred to a different host if you desire.
 Make sure this information is in the contract that you sign.

 Earlier in this guide, we talked about the importance of the content management system that your auto repair shop website is built in.
 Content Management Systems are like diesel trucks.
 Some people like the Ford Powerstroke, others like GM’s Duramax, and the ones who are right and like the RAM Cummins (I guess you know my thoughts on the best diesel truck now 😂 ).